-The following rules and instructions appeared on the front page of the Competition Question Booklet for 2018.
+The following rules and instructions will appear on the front page of the Part Two Competition Question Booklet for 2022.

 There are eight questions.
 All students answer six questions.